shaojwa/prog/english.md

 #### point
 The discussion did not stop at that point。
+Things may not come to this point often at all;

 #### possible
 it  is not possible to join with the thread in order to obtain its exit status.

+#### production
+it is not an option that one would enable on a production system.

 #### redundant